richa130/admin-dashboard/README.md

 # Richa Bav's Dashboard :D
-This project solidified many intermediate CSS concepts such as CSS Grid.
+This project solidified many intermediate CSS concepts such as CSS Grid, custom properties.

 Link to project: